ritikgshah/SpectraMorph/README.md

 - Each subfolder contains:
   - CSVs with image quality metrics across various experimental configurations (e.g., different PSFs, downsampling ratios, and MSI band counts).
   - An Excel summary: `All SOTA methods comparison.xlsx` aggregates all individual method metrics and comparison tables
-    - Includes the sheet `'Individual metrics analysis'`, which:
-      - Shows how often each method achieves the best metric per dataset.
-      - Summarizes performance trends and strengths of different methods.

 ---